chriskormaris/PyxidaAuebScraper/README.md

 # PyxidaAuebScrapper
-A web scrapper to easily extract links from the Pyxida Depository.
-The urls extracted contain MSc and PhD theses, from the Information Department of AUEB, in ".pdf" format.
+A web scrapper to easily extract links from the Pyxida Institutional Repository.
+The urls extracted contain MSc and PhD theses, in ".pdf" format, from the Informatics Department of AUEB.